IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ![](schematic.png)

 ## Data
-Test data for this challenge consists of a single 1.6cm<sup>2</sup> section of primary human colorectal adenocarcinoma collected as part of the Human Tumor Atlas Network (HTAN) and is referred to as SARDANA-097.
-This tissue (shown in the image above) was probed for 21 tumor, immune, and stromal markers over over 8 rounds of t-CyCIF.
-The MCMICRO multiple image processing pipeline was used to produce a stitched, registered, and segmented 40-channel OME-TIFF file file and corresponding single-cell data on the 1,242,756 cell segmentation instances comprising the tissue.
+Test data for this challenge consists of a single 1.6cm<sup>2</sup> section of primary human colorectal adenocarcinoma probed for 21 different tumor, immune, and stromal markers over 8 rounds of t-CyCIF multiplex fluorescence imaging.
+This dataset, collected as part of the Human Tumor Atlas Network (HTAN), is referred to as SARDANA-097 image consists of a stitched, registered, and segmented 40-channel OME-TIFF pyramid file and corresponding single-cell data for 1,242,756 cells constituting the tissue.

+Pixel and cell-level ground truth QC masks detailing multiple classes of microscopy artifacts affecting this multi-channel image have been manually curated and are provided for model training.

-Data files for the SARDANA-097 image plus manually curated quality control masks highlighting regions of the tissue affected by microscopy artifacts are available at the Sage Synapse data repository (Synapse ID: syn26848598) and are organized according to the following file structure:
+All requisite data files for this challenge are available at the Sage Synapse data repository under Synapse ID syn26848598.
+The following data files are available:

 <pre>
 <b>01-artifacts</b>